Charlotte, Princess Royal: Württemberg

-In 1800, the French army occupied Württemberg and the Duke and Duchess fled to Vienna.
+In 1800, the French army occupied Württemberg, and the Duke and the Duchess fled to Vienna.
 The following year, Duke Frederick concluded a private treaty that ceded Montbéliard to France and brought him Ellwangen in exchange two years later.
 He assumed the title Elector of Württemberg on 25 February 1803.
-In exchange for providing France with a large auxiliary force, Napoleon recognized the Elector as King of Württemberg on 26 December 1805.
+In exchange for providing France with a large auxiliary force, Napoleon recognised the Elector as King of Württemberg on 26 December 1805.
 Electress Charlotte became queen when her husband formally ascended the throne on 1 January 1806 and was crowned as such on the same day at Stuttgart, Germany.

 Württemberg seceded from the Holy Roman Empire and joined Napoleon's Confederation of the Rhine.
 However, the newly elevated king's alliance with France technically made him the enemy of his father-in-law, George III.
 George III, incensed by his son-in-law's assumption of the title and his role as one of Napoleon's most devoted vassals, accordingly refused to address his daughter as "Queen of Württemberg" in correspondence.
 In 1813, King Frederick changed sides and went over to the Allies, where his status as the brother-in-law of the Prince Regent (later George IV) helped his standing.
 After the fall of Napoleon, he attended the Congress of Vienna and was confirmed as king.
 He died in October 1816.